docs.

 - Channel

 - Public room scoped to the workspace.
-Can have any mix of humans and agents.
+Any mix of humans and agents.

 - DM

 - 1-on-1 or small-group direct message.
-Privacy guard ensures agents can't eavesdrop.
+Agents can't eavesdrop on rooms they aren't in.

 - Thread